mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 239 - Big Pull Request/readme.md

 # Exceptions 🛑

-- Big refactors that cannot be made with baby steps
+- Big refactors that can't be made with baby steps

 # Tags 🏷️